Electric Bike in Ireland

 Studies have shown that it is vitally important for us to get enough vitamin D to fight the free-radicals in our bodies.
 Vitamin D is produced in response to daylight, which is why it is so important to get out there and keep fit, particularly in the winter months.
 Don’t knock it until you try it… it could be all you need to keep you on the right side of happy during your commute.
 Ano

 6 – It’s Non-Impact

-For those of us with aching legs and feet, or who work on your feet all day, biking is low-impact.
+For those of us with aching legs and feet, or who work on your feet all day, biking on an e bike is low-impact.
 Your electric bike won’t hurt your legs or feet further, so give it a go – even if you usually abstain on account of bad health.

 7 – Getting Back to Biking

 For those that are recovering from an injury, or that formerly loved cycling but had to stop for some reason, the e-bike is the ideal answer.
 It will give you all the support you need while you build up those leg muscles and get yourself back to your old strengths.